The Spanish stay up late. It can be "very early" at almost any time of night.

 A large dog traipsed in a lugubrious fashion behind and in front of the bar.

-Not knowing the culture and not speaking Spanish well, I assumed of course that the barman was just finishing the last of his cleanup (the place was spotless, after all,) and that he was being kind enough to let us have a last beer.
+Not knowing the culture and not speaking Spanish well, I assumed of course that the barman was just finishing the his cleanup (the place was spotless,) and that he was being kind enough to let us have a last beer.

-Bar El Mundo, Seville.
-I don't know the address of it.
-Nearby Plaza Alfalfa.
+Bar El Mundo, nearby Plaza Alfalfa.
 Opens at 3:30.
 At that hour, the night is young.

 I lived in Seville from December 2000 until June 2001.